julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - There's an entry in the university address book with a phone for me.. don't bother!

-- I am physically present on campus on lecture days and some other days, but **do not** come to see me outside of office hours without an appointment!
-    - Office hours: TR 14:00-16:00
-- My office hours are for both courses I teach (MATH 2740 and MATH 4370/7370) and might get busy.
-If things do get busy, I will limit each person to 10 minutes at a time, so come with your questions prepared!

 ---

+# Office hours

+- Because of the ongoing renovation of Machray Hall, I am sharing an office with 8 other colleagues

+- It is therefore not possible, at present, for me to commit to offering office hours, whether in person or by Zoom

+- The situation may evolve during the term, I will keep you posted

+---

 # Course website - UMLearn

 - All information about the course is posted on UMLearn

-- It is your responsibility to check the UMLearn site regularly: all announcements about the course is made there as News items
+- It is **your responsibility** to check the UMLearn site regularly: all announcements about the course is made there as News items

 - (Remember to hit the link at the top of the page that says *MATH-2740-A01 - Mathematics of Data Science*, sometimes UMLearn takes you directly to Content, which is not where the announcements are)

 ---